jayshozie/Flominal.nvim/README.md

 ## Usage

-Use either the command or the keymap to open the floating window.
+Use either the command or the keymap to toggle the floating window of Flominal.

+## Contributions

+This is more like a personal coding project for me.
+So, mostly I'm trying to write it myself.
+However, PRs are always welcome.
+If you would like to help me implement tab support, please let me know so that we can brainstorm about it.

 # TO-DO

+- [ ] Check required minimum Neovim version.
 - [ ] Add tab support.
 - [x] Add configuration options.